 Running cables sure is a pain, and, sometimes, can be so for a rather unusual reason.
 A reader, named Martin, wrote to me just the other day, saying in part:

 […] I had to drill a bunch of little holes to push the wire through.
 Not a huge deal.
 The thing is, by the time I got it to where I wanted, the connector’s head was damaged.
 Now I have a non-working cable. […]

 Well, Martin, I feel you.
-But using ready-made network cables is not the best way for this.
-And that cable still works fine.
-Most importantly, you’re very close.
+But using ready-made network cables is not ideal in your case.
+Most importantly, that cable still works fine, and you’re very close.

 That’s right, the actual physical work of running the cables from one place to another (and installing the mounting boxes) is the hardest part of getting a home wired.
 If you’re willing to do or have done that, this post will help you deal with the rest.
 It’s easier than you think.

 Getting your home wired: What you need

 First and foremost, you need to figure out the places you need to run the cables to and from.
 A network cable has two ends.
 Generally, they are both the same.
 But for the sake of this post, let call them A and B.

 A is where the cable starts, and B is where it ends.
 More specifically, the A end goes into a switch (or router), and the B end goes into a wired device (like a computer, or a Wi-Fi broadcaster, or another switch).